jbrosi/spaceshipintrouble/Readme.md

 As soon as the project reaches a more stable status and the api becomes to be more stable, too I'll separate those two projects.
 Though both projects will remain under the MIT License.
 Promise.

+## That's quite cool, may I use it?

+The project is released under the the MIT License (MIT) so you should be able to use it for almost everything you need.
+Be careful when using the libraries and assets as they may fall under other licenses.

 The MIT License (MIT)